Plus One Tyre Sizing: Learn How To Plus Size Tyres & Wheels

 JAXQuickfit specialise in ensuring that the tyres we fit are not only the safest and most appropriate tyre options for your vehicle, but that they suit the needs of you and your specific on and off road activities, in accordance with local legislation.

-But if your vehicle is a little more than just something you use to get from A to B, your thoughts may turn to choosing wider tyres, which fit larger diameter wheels that will meet your performance goals.
+But if your vehicle is a little more than just something you use to get from A to B, your thoughts may turn to choosing wider tyres, which in some cases require the fitment of larger diameter wheels to meet your performance goals.

 Enter the world of Plus Sizing.